sguertl/dataed2025-duet/README.md

-# DUET: Leveraging Large Language Models to Provide Student Feedback on UML and ER Diagrams
+# Automated Feedback on UML and ER Diagrams Using Large Language Models

 ## Supplement Materials for DataEd 2025

 In this GitHub repository you can find supplement materials for our DataEd 2025 paper *Automated Feedback on UML and ER Diagrams Using Large Language Models*.

-It contains both the source code of the tool as well as further resources.
+It contains both the source code of the tool *DUET* as well as further resources.

 ## Usage of DUET